Modernising Horley Community Centre

 We’re improving the environmental sustainability and reducing the environmental impact of the building through the following:

-- providing new windows
+- installing new or refurbished windows and doors

 - installing energy efficient toilets